-2014: Stephen J. Rapp, Doctor of Humane Letters.
-B.A., Harvard; J.D.
-Drake University.
-Appointed U.S. attorney in the Northern District of Iowa, serving from 1993-2001.
-In 2001, he led the prosecution of the "media trial" following the 1994 Rwandan genocide.
+2014: Stephen J. Rapp, Doctor of Humane

+2001, he led the prosecution of the "media trial" following the 1994 Rwandan genocide.
 He then served as chief prosecutor of the Special Court for Sierra Leone.
-In 2009, he was appointed by President Obama as U.S. ambassador-at-large for war crimes issues in the Office of Global Criminal Justice.
+In 2009, he was appointed by President Obama as U. S. ambassador-at-large for war crimes issues in the Office of Global Criminal Justice.

 2015: Dame DeAnne Julius, Ph.D., Doctor of Humane Letters.
-B.S., Iowa State University; M.A. and Ph.D., University of California, Davis.
+B.S.
+Iowa State University; M.A. and Ph.D.
+University of California, Davis.
 International economist, served as economic analyst for the U.S. Central Intelligence Agency and project economist for the World Food Bank.
-Named by Queen Elizabeth II to Commander of the Most Excellent Order of the British Empire for national civilian service; and Dame Commander in the Most Distinguished Order of St. Michael and St. George.
+Named by Queen Elizabeth, II to Commander of the Most Excellent Order of the British Empire for national civilian service; and Dame Commander in the Most Distinguished Order of Saint Michael and Saint George.
 Serves as chair of the Governing Council of the University College London.

 2015: Eugene G. Sukup, Doctor of Science.
-Founder of Sukup Manufacturing

-Co., largest family-owned, full-line grain

-drying and storage equipment manufacturer.

-Entrepreneur and civic-minded philanthropist

-with more than 80 U.S. patents.
-Innovative

-inventor dedicated to solving food grain

-production problems and also helping to feed

-and clothe people around the globe.
+Founder of Sukup Manufacturing Co., largest family-owned, full-line grain drying and storage equipment manufacturer.
+Entrepreneur and civic minded philanthropist with more than 80 U.S. patents.
+Inovative inventor dedicated to solving food grain production problems and also helping to feed and clothe people around the globe.